Vitamin D – Its Role In Your Health

 This ties in with the flip side of these disease challenges in that good vitamin D levels are observed in those with healthy guts (good gut microbiome status).

-Sub-optimal vitamin D has been associated with poorer gut microbiome status, inflammation of the gut, and gut related diseases such as IBD and colon cancer, whereas supplementation has been shown to be helpful in relieving colitis.
+Sub-optimal vitamin D has been associated with poorer gut microbiome status, inflammation of the gut, and gut related diseases such as IBD and colon cancer, whereas greater vitamin D amounts have been shown to be helpful in relieving colitis.

 As it relates to bone diseases